ROCm/ROCm.github.io/hardware.md

   * FirePro S7100X
   * FirePro S7150x2

 The following APUs are not fully supported by the ROCm stack.
-They may work in the the [kernel driver](https://github.com/RadeonOpenCompute/ROCK-Kernel-Driver) and [Thunk](https://github.com/RadeonOpenCompute/ROCT-Thunk-Interface), but support for them is not enabled in our [HCC compiler](https://github.com/RadeonOpenCompute/hcc) or libraries.
+They may work in the [kernel driver](https://github.com/RadeonOpenCompute/ROCK-Kernel-Driver) and [Thunk](https://github.com/RadeonOpenCompute/ROCT-Thunk-Interface), but support for them is not enabled in our [HCC compiler](https://github.com/RadeonOpenCompute/hcc) or libraries.
 In addition, because ROCm is currently focused on discrete GPUs, AMD does not make any claims of continued support in the ROCm stack for these integrated GPUs.
 * "Kaveri" and "Godavari" APUs
 * "Carrizo" and "Bristol Ridge" APUs
 * "Raven Ridge" APUs